Subscribe

 Remember, these are physical companies with materials, supply chains, inventory, and buildings.
 Software companies should be able to do the same with no more investment than this.

-4. They often started with narrower offerings or geographic footprints and expanded gradually.
+6. They started with narrower offerings in narrow geographic footprints and expanded gradually.

-This should give hope to bootstrappers everywhere, or folks wanting to raise sustainably-small rounds from strategic investors and advisors.
-However, remember that just having lower prices is insufficient—the entire low-price strategy must be in place.
+This should give hope to bootstrappers everywhere, or to folks wanting to raise sustainably-small rounds from strategic investors and advisors.

-When the only differentiation a product has is “it’s cheaper,” that’s worse than a bad strategy—it’s no strategy at all.
-The result is commoditization and a race to the bottom.
+When the only differentiation a product can boast is that “it’s cheaper,” that’s not a strategy at all.
+The result is commoditization and a race to the bottom—if it gets off the ground at all.
 That’s why you mustn’t compete only on price.

-That’s cheap, not affordable.
+That’s being cheap, not affordable.
 That’s a lack of vision, not a comprehensive strategy.

 When lower prices are a result of strategy—business structure, cost structure, product trade-offs (that ICPs love but others hate), and other decisions that competitors can’t or won’t make, then low prices are a powerful, winning strategy.